sourcegraph/sourcegraph-public-snapshot/doc/cli/explanations/env.md

 ## Adding request headers with `SRC_HEADER_`

 If your instance is behind an authenticating proxy that requires additional headers, they can be supplied via environment variables.
-Any environment variable passed starting with the string `SRC_HEADER_{string-A}="String-B` will be passed into the request with form `String-A: String-B`.
+Any environment variable passed starting with the string `SRC_HEADER_{string-A}="String-B"` will be passed into the request with form `String-A: String-B`.
 See examples below:

 Example passing env vars src command:
 ```bash